miku/creativejupyter/Slides.md

 # (4) Colaboration

 * Run a server and use token to share a workspace (e.g. in a container)
-* Run JupyterHub -- TLJH (1-100 users, support for [ARM](https://github.com/jupyterhub/the-littlest-jupyterhub/issues/62), WIP)
+* Run [JupyterHub](https://jupyter.org/hub) -- TLJH (1-100 users, support for [ARM](https://github.com/jupyterhub/the-littlest-jupyterhub/issues/62), WIP)

+> JupyterHub brings the power of notebooks to groups of users.
+It gives users access to computational environments and resources without burdening the users with installation and maintenance tasks.

 ----